-The ACBA Pro Bono Achievement Awards recognize individuals and organizations that have made outstanding contributions to pro bono service in our communities.
-The 2018 awards will be presented at the Fall Foundation Reception on Wednesday, September 26, 5:30 p.m., at the Fairmont Hotel.
-The award winners will also be honored at the Public Service Committee's annual volunteer recognition event which will be held during Pro Bono Week, October 21-27.
+Nominations are now being accepted for the 2019 ACBF Pro Bono Achievement Awards.
+These awards recognize individuals and organizations that have made outstanding contributions to pro bono service in our communities.
+The 2019 awards will be presented at the Fall Foundation Reception on Wednesday, October 2, 5:30 p.m., at the Fairmont Hotel.
+The award winners will also be honored at the Public Service Committee's annual volunteer recognition event which will be held during Pro Bono Week, October 20-26.

 Nominations may be made in the following categories:

 Jane F. Hepting Individual Attorney Award: This award is given to an attorney who has shown exemplary commitment to or made substantial achievements in pro bono legal services.
 The ACBF Board of Trustees adopted a resolution in 2002 to name this award in recognition of Jane Hepting’s dedication to the delivery of pro bono legal services through her 26 years as an NLSA attorney, the many and varied pro bono programs that she helped create and implement, her recruitment initiatives and exceptional training programs to attract and prepare volunteer attorneys, her exceptional expenditures of time and energy on behalf of pro bono legal services, and her outstanding commitment and dedication to public service, the legal profession, and the community.